Rohit-B-Kadam/Angular-Knowledge-Sharing-Portal/README.md

 ## Technique or Technologies used in this project

-- All the basic Angular concept
+- All the basic Angular concept like Event binding , property binding etc
+- Template Driven Form
+- Reactive Form
 - Service (dependence injection)
 - Routing
 - Inter component cummuication